SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/email-archive-outgoing.md

 Click the link in the pop-up message to open the document in SuperOffice.

 > [!TIP]
-> If you do not archive the message when you send it, you can still go to the sent folder and archive the message as described in [Archive incoming email][3].
+> If you do not archive the message when you send it, you can still [go to the sent folder and archive the message][3].

 ## What would you like to do now?